a-luna/svelte-mono/apps/portfolio/static/flask-api-tutorial/part-3.md

   <p style="margin: 1em 0 0 1em">The authorization server issues an access token and optional refresh token, and constructs the response by adding the following parameters to the entity-body of the HTTP response:
   </p>
   <p class="defined-term">access_token</p>
-  <p style="margin: 0 0 0 2em"><span class="bold-text">REQUIRED</span>.
+  <p><span class="bold-text">REQUIRED</span>.
 The access token issued by the authorization server.</p>
   <p class="defined-term">token_type</p>
-  <p style="margin: 0 0 0 2em"><span class="bold-text">REQUIRED</span>.
+  <p><span class="bold-text">REQUIRED</span>.
 The type of the token issued as described in Section 7.1.
 Value is case insensitive.</p>
   <p class="defined-term">expires_in</p>
-  <p style="margin: 0 0 0 2em"><span class="bold-text">RECOMMENDED</span>.
+  <p><span class="bold-text">RECOMMENDED</span>.
 The lifetime in seconds of the access token.
 For example, the value "3600" denotes that the access token will expire in one hour from the time the response was generated.
 If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.</p>
   <p class="defined-term">refresh_token</p>
-  <p style="margin: 0 0 0 2em"><span class="bold-text">OPTIONAL</span>.
+  <p><span class="bold-text">OPTIONAL</span>.
 The refresh token, which can be used to obtain new access tokens using the same authorization grant as described in Section 6.</p>
   <p class="defined-term">scope</p>
-  <p style="margin: 0 0 0 2em"><span class="bold-text">OPTIONAL</span>, if identical to the scope requested by the client; otherwise, REQUIRED.
+  <p><span class="bold-text">OPTIONAL</span>, if identical to the scope requested by the client; otherwise, REQUIRED.
 The scope of the access token as described by Section 3.3.</p>
-  <p style="margin: 1em 0 0.5em 1em">The parameters are included in the entity-body of the HTTP response using the "application/json" media type as defined by [RFC4627].
+  <p>The parameters are included in the entity-body of the HTTP response using the "application/json" media type as defined by <a href="https://datatracker.ietf.org/doc/html/rfc4627" target="_blank">RFC4627</a>.
 The parameters are serialized into a JavaScript Object Notation (JSON) structure by adding each parameter at the highest structure level.
 Parameter names and string values are included as JSON strings.
 Numerical values are included as JSON numbers.
 The order of parameters does not matter and can vary.</p>
-  <p style="margin: 1em 0 0.5em 1em">The authorization server MUST include the HTTP "Cache-Control" response header field [RFC2616] with a value of "no-store" in any response containing tokens, credentials, or other sensitive information, as well as the "Pragma" response header field [RFC2616] with a value of "no-cache".</p>
+  <p>Additionally, per <a href="https://datatracker.ietf.org/doc/html/rfc2616" target="_blank">RFC2616</a>, the authorization server MUST include the HTTP "Cache-Control" response header field with a value of "no-store" in any response containing tokens, credentials, or other sensitive information, as well as the "Pragma" response header field with a value of "no-cache".</p>
-  <p style="margin: 1em 0 0.5em 1em">For example:</p>
+  <p>For example:</p>
-  <p style="margin: 0 0 0 2em; line-height: 1.4;"><code>HTTP/1.1 200 OK<br>Content-Type: application/json;charset=UTF-8<br>Cache-Control: no-store<br>Pragma: no-cache<br>{<br>&nbsp;&nbsp;"access_token": "2YotnFZFEjr1zCsicMWpAA",<br>&nbsp;&nbsp;"token_type": "example",<br>&nbsp;&nbsp;"expires_in": 3600,<br>&nbsp;&nbsp;"refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",<br>&nbsp;&nbsp;"example_parameter": "example_value"<br>}</code></p>
+  <p class="http-response"><code>HTTP/1.1 200 OK<br>Content-Type: application/json;charset=UTF-8<br>Cache-Control: no-store<br>Pragma: no-cache<br>{<br>&nbsp;&nbsp;"access_token": "2YotnFZFEjr1zCsicMWpAA",<br>&nbsp;&nbsp;"token_type": "example",<br>&nbsp;&nbsp;"expires_in": 3600,<br>&nbsp;&nbsp;"refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",<br>&nbsp;&nbsp;"example_parameter": "example_value"<br>}</code></p>
 </blockquote>

 Open `src/flask_api_tutorial/api/auth/business.py`, add the content below and save the file: